iamgio/chorus/README.md

 ## Downloading
 Chorus is downloadable on [chorusmc.org](https://chorusmc.org).
 Older versions can be found [here](https://github.com/iAmGio/chorus/releases).
+**Note that Chorus does not currently work on Java 11 and above.**

 #### Windows
 Be sure you have Java 8 or above installed.